usecakework/docs/docs/reference/cli/usage.md

 ```

 ### ```cakework create-client-token```
-Create a client token that your Client SDK uses to authenticate with the app.
+Create a client token that your Client SDK uses to authenticate with the project.

 ```
 cakework create-client-token <name>